-The best encrypted instant messaging apps for Android don't just allow you to message on your phone, but also ensure that your chats, calls, and video remain private and secure.
+The best encrypted instant messaging apps for Android ensure that your chats, calls, and video are private and secure.

 These aim to better protect users in an internet world where marketing companies are increasingly trying to not just track users but also read their messages.
 Additionally, private messaging traditionally involves copies of your chat sessions to be saved on the company servers, which could be exposed and published online by a successful hack attack.

 Encrypted instant messaging ensures privacy and security by making sure that only the person you are sending your messages to can actually read them.
 Powerful encryption software built into the messaging apps means that any third-party intercepting those messages will not be able to read them.

 With the ever-increasingly popularity of Android phones, encrypted apps have become increasingly popular.
 Here we feature the best encrypted instant messaging apps currently available.